NATO membership and Finland’s resilience

-Finland has applied for membership in the North Atlantic Treaty Organization (NATO).
-NATO membership would strengthen Finland’s security as well as the security and stability of the Baltic Sea region and Northern Europe.
+Finland joined the North Atlantic Treaty Organization (NATO) in 2023.
+NATO membership will strengthen Finland’s security as well as the security and stability of the Baltic Sea region and Northern Europe.
 As a member of NATO, Finland is committed to the North Atlantic Treaty and participates in all aspects of NATO’s activities and decision-making along with the other members.

-To ensure military capabilities in times of crisis, the critical infrastructure functions of society must be in order.
-These include logistics services, communications connections, civil defence, energy supply and clean water.
+To ensure military capabilities in times of crisis, civilian society and the functions of its critical infrastructure must also be in order.
+Such functions include logistics services, communications connections, civil defence, energy supply and clean water.